 Also, make sure you wash your workout clothes after each use.

 #3 – Bring a Towel, and Use It

 You may be happy to lie in a puddle of someone else’s sweat, but not us.
 Most gyms will even provide you with one, so there is no excuse not to wipe down the area/equipment you have been using after you finish.
 Some gyms will even provide disinfectant wipes or a spray to prevent the spread of germs.

 #4 – If You Use Something, Put It Back

-This one is my biggest pet peeve in the gym: plates lying on the floor, barbells loaded with weights, the 40lb-dumbbells in the 10lb-dumbbell spot, and the list goes on.
-If you use a weight or load a bar, put it back the way you found it.
+Don’t leave plates lying on the floor, barbells loaded with weights, the 40lb-dumbbells in the 10lb-dumbbell spot, etc. If you use a weight or load a bar, put it back the way you found it.
 If you don’t remember where it goes, then ask.
 When you put plates away, please put them in order.
 10lb-plates belong with other 10lb-plates, not with 45lb-plates.